|Activity||Ruby Valley Trek|

 This is also one of the perfect seasons for the Ganesh trek.
 This season is the peak of tourists due to the favorable weather.
 As the monsoon slowly ends, a perfect trekking climate sets itself.
 The temperature goes up to 20 degrees in the day time and falls down to 5 degrees during the night time.
 This season is when trekkers enjoy trekking the most, with a clear sky, and an amazing view of the mountains.
 It is highly recommended as it’s the best time for the Ruby Valley trek, usually between mid-September to end.
 Tourists in this season are also attracted by the main festival of Nepal; Dashain and Tihar.

 November – December

-As winter slowly begins, snow falls begins in the Ruby Valley Region and it eventually tough to trek.
+As winter slowly begins, snow falls begin in the Ruby Valley Region and it eventually tough to trek.
 Nights will start to get colder.
 November is the busy season as it is the clearest month with sparkling days.
-The day time temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
-From December, the temperature starts to get cold and begins to snow.
+The daytime temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
+From December, the temperature starts to get cold, and begins to snow.

-The weather in the Himalaya is so unpredictable and the temperature may change quickly from day to night.
+The weather in the Himalayas is so unpredictable and the temperature may change quickly from day to night.